Riverine Plains AgriFutures Horizon Scholarship is open for applications until 10 January. More information on how to apply!

 Conclusion

-At this stage, the reasons for results seen in the first season of the trial are unclear.
+The reasons for results seen in the first season of the trial are unclear.
 However, possible causes could be that background fertility of the soil was high, or that the wet season did not create water limitation, and with good control of disease, the crop was essentially at yield potential.
 A further season of data is required to confirm the causes of these early results.

 Acknowledgements